Web Analytics Made Easy - Statcounter

 What to remove, what to try, and how often to bathe a pet whose skin keeps flaring.

-By Pooja Sengupta · · 6 min read
+· 6 min read

-The shampoo question matters less than people think — and more than they often realise.
+The shampoo question matters less than people think, and more than they often realise.
 Most allergy-prone pets are over-bathed in over-fragranced product.
 The reset is small and quick.

-What to remove
+What to swap

 How often